-Integrating Sand Tray Work into Your Play Therapy Practice (May 15)
+Integrating Sand Tray Work into Your Play Therapy Practice (Pre-Recorded)

 All prices will be converted to CAD dollars upon checkout, conversion rates vary daily.

-Play therapy is an evidence-based approach to help children with social or emotional deficits learn to communicate better, express underlying feelings that they may be struggling with, positively change their behaviour,, develop problem solving skills, and relate to others in more productive ways.
-Sessions are offered live, but are also recorded for those who cannot make the live training and available for 60 days.
-This training is accredited by the Association for Play Therapy for 6.5 contact training hours.
+Play therapy is an evidence-based approach to help children with social or emotional deficits learn to communicate better, express underlying feelings that they may be struggling with, positively change their behaviour, develop problem solving skills, and relate to others in more productive ways.
+Sessions are NOT offered live, but will be recorded in advance and available for 60 days following July 5, 2021.
+This training is accredited by the Association for Play Therapy for 6.5 non-contact training hours.

 Working within the sand tray in the context of the play therapy process can help a child make their inner world tangible, process unconscious conflicts, promote the beginning of a health narrative, and begin to express themselves in a non-intrusive way.
 It is appropriate for children undergoing or witnessing stressful events in their lives, those struggling with academic and social problems, learning disabilities, behavioural disorders, anxiety, depression, grief, trauma, or anger; as well as those with attention deﬁcit disorders.